mosip/documentation/docs/standards/interfaces/MOSIP-Device-Service-Specification.md

 1. All key creations need for provisioning should happen automatically using FIPS 140-2 Level 3 or higher devices.
 No individual or a group or organization should have mechanism to influence this behavior.
 1. Before the devices/FTM leaving the secure provisioning facility all the necessary trust should be established and should not be re-programmable.

+{% hint style="info" %}
+*As there are no adopter specific information being exchanged at the management server or at the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
+However the adopter is recommended to have audit and contractual mechanisms to validate the compliance of these components at any point in time.*
+{% endhint %}

 ### Compliance Level
 API     | Compatible
 ----|-----------
-Device Discovery | L0/L1/L2
+Device Discovery | L0/L1
-Device Info | L0/L1/L2
+Device Info | L0/L1
-Capture | L1/L2
+Capture | L1
-Registration Capture | L0/L1/L2
+Registration Capture | L0/L1

 ---